derek-blanchette/Chemometric-Techniques/README.md

 Chemometric Techniques for Quantitative Analysis

 Overview of process:
- -Read in the spectra data.
+1.Read in the spectra data.
- -Read in the concentration data.
+2.Read in the concentration data.
- -Estimate/fit the calibration.
+3.Estimate/fit the calibration.
- -Validate the calibration against the unknowns.
+4.Validate the calibration against the unknowns.